 At General Motors Tim started work with the Global Telecom group engineering firewall rules and was introduced to NSM working on a project deploying physical sensors.
 Tim’s experience with Suricata began about 5 years ago when he joined the cyber defense organization and began working the application stack of NSM.
 In his current role Tim is involved in the design, deployment, and validation of NSM globally for General Motors.
 Tim holds a MSCIS with a focus on security from Boston University.
 In his spare time he enjoys dabbling in electronics, woodworking, gardening, and getting out in nature.

 Leonard is the Founder/President/CEO of Netsecuris LLC founded in the year 2000.
-Netsecuris a leading Managed Cyber Defense and Incident Response Provider for businesses specializing in providing cybersecurity protections to the utilities, financial services, manufacturing, and government sectors.
-Leonard has 40 years of hands-on technical management experience including over 22 years in cybersecurity.
+Netsecuris is a leading Managed Cyber Defense and Incident Response Provider specializing in providing cybersecurity protections to the Critical Infrastructure sectors (Maritime, Oil/Gas, Electric Energy, Manufacturing, Transportation).
+Leonard has over 40 years of hands-on technical management experience including over 22 years in cybersecurity.
 He has spoken on many cybersecurity topics at conferences around the world and has written many cybersecurity whitepapers.
 Leonard is considered an expert in Industrial Control System cybersecurity.
 His first employment was with a major minicomputer manufacturer in the 1980s; which was a major supplier of industrial control systems to power plants and steel mills.
-Additionally, Leonard has been employed in medical/healthcare, financial services, a cybersecurity consulting in government, and electric/natural gas utilities.
+Additionally, Leonard has been employed in medical/healthcare, financial services, cybersecurity consulting in government, and electric/natural gas utilities.
 Leonard holds an MS degree in Cybersecurity Technology from the University of Maryland, an MBA degree from the University of Phoenix, and a BA degree from the University of Florida.
 Leonard holds CISSP certification from ISC2 and Certified SCADA Security Architect certification from IACRB.
-Leonard served for 5 years as co-chair on a U.S. government-funded cybersecurity working group tackling major cybersecurity issues for the industry.
+Leonard served for 5 years as co-chair on a U.S. government-funded cybersecurity working group tackling major cybersecurity issues for Critical Infrastructure industries.
 Leonard also serves on various industry-based cybersecurity working groups.
 In addition, Leonard has taught cybersecurity courses at the university level.
-He participated as a civilian cybersecurity advisor to National Guard.
+He participated as a civilian cybersecurity advisor to the National Guard.